 Khan al-Wazir (1683); (left) entrance; (right) courtyard

-The khans are still the centre of trading in Aleppo, at least for the people who come from the hinterland of the city and who are accustomed to a traditional way of purchasing; their current usage makes it difficult to appreciate some of their architectural features; in general a section of the upper storey was reserved to the administrator of the khan and its windows were decorated.
+The khans are still the centre of trading in Aleppo, at least for the people who come from the hinterland of the city and who are accustomed to a traditional way of purchasing; their current usage makes it difficult to appreciate some of their architectural features; in general a section of the upper storey was reserved to the manager of the khan and its windows were decorated.

 In the early XXth century the khans lost their function as stations for caravans and they were turned into warehouses and shops, thus becoming an expansion of the souks, the markets of the city which were specialized by trade; the main souk of Aleppo crosses the old city from Bab Antakya, its western gate, to the Citadel; it is a narrow covered street which receives light from openings in the domed ceilings.

 The events which followed the end of WWI and chiefly the dissolution of the Ottoman Empire had a negative impact on Aleppo; not only it lost its role as the key commercial centre of a vast region, but its vilayet was greatly reduced; Mahras, Antep, Urfa and eventually also Antioch became part of the Republic of Turkey.
 France was given a mandate by the League of Nations to administer Syria; although Aleppo was the major city of the new country they preferred Damascus as the capital.
-In very recent years the political frictions between Turkey and Syria have been replaced by an intense cooperation which has led to commercial agreements and the development of joint ventures; these changes may give Aleppo the chance to regain its previous importance.

 After the events of 1948 the Jews left the country and their synagogue was greatly damaged; Bab al-Yahoud was renamed Bab an-Nasr (Victory Gate); the actual gate does not exist any longer.